 Estuaries around the world are under cumulative stress from a variety of natural and anthropogenic disturbances, which may occur over short or sustained periods of time.
 Sources of these stressors may occur on a variety of spatial and temporal scales, from extensive conversion of estuarine floodplain for municipal and industrial use (Finn et al., 2021), to local disturbances such as scouring events during storms or tidal surges (Pasternack, 2009).These cumulative impacts can have negative consequences on plant communities comprising estuarine habitat, such as native species biodiversity loss or species homogenization, leading to altered community structure and functional processes (Price et al., 2020; Simberloff et al., 2013).
-Not only does this directly impact the biodiversity and function of an estuary, but it can erode resistance to subsequent disturbance through ecological “memory loss” as historically abundant species become extirpated (Diefenderfer et al., 2021), which may lead to alternative successional trajectories (Johnstone et al., 2016; Schaefer, 2011).
+Not only does this directly impact the biodiversity and function of an estuary, but it can erode resistance to subsequent disturbance through ecological “memory loss” as historically abundant species become locally extirpated (Diefenderfer et al., 2021), which may lead to alternative successional trajectories (Johnstone et al., 2016; Schaefer, 2011).